Renlong-WANG/Renlong-WANG.github.io/workingpaper.md

 ## To Do List in 2024

+# Theoretical Work

-- **A Maximum Entropy Utility-based Ordinal Priority Approach for Multi-Attribute Decision-Making**<br>
+- **A Generalized Ordinal Priority Approach (GOPA) for Multi-Attribute Decision-Making**<br>

+- **Stochastic Acceptability Analysis in Partial Ordinal Priority Approach** <br>

+# Applied work

 - **Managing Overlapping and Functional Interaction in Emergency Response Operations under Resource-Constrained Environment**<br>

-- **A Novel Partial Ordinal Priority Approach Incorporating Group Consensus and Criteria Interaction** <br>
+- **Evaluating Emergency Supplier Development Programs Based on a Novel Robust Ordinal Priority Approach**<br>

+- **Adopting Blockchain Technology for the Humanitarian Operations Management: Evaluating the Barriers Using Grey Partial Ordinal Priority Approach**<br>

 - **A Meta-Network-Based Framework for Quantifying the Resilience of Emergency Organization within Emergency Response Plan: An Adaptive Simulation Perspective** <br>